dhellmann/pymotw-3/source/queue/index.rst

 The next step is to retrieve the feed contents using the ``feedparser`` module and enqueue the URLs of the enclosures.
 As soon as the first URL is added to the queue, one of the worker threads picks it up and starts downloading it.
-The loop will continue to add items until the feed is exhausted, and the worker threads will take turns dequeuing URLs to download them.
+The loop continues to add items until the feed is exhausted, and the worker threads take turns dequeuing URLs to download them.

 .. literalinclude:: fetch_podcasts.py